ishtob/gpd-pocket2-qubes-r4-install-guide/qubes4-GPD-instructions.md

 ***********
 if you are using full drive encryption:

-During step 8: replace the value after `rd.luks.uuid=luks-` with the uuid you had written down earlier. press esc, then type `:wq` to exit.Next, enter `vi /mnt/sysimage/etc/crypttab` and replace the first `none` with the value copied from the previous command. and add `discard` if you wish to use trim
+During step 8: replace the value after `rd.luks.name=` with the uuid you had written down earlier and end with `=now`*. press esc, then type `:wq` to exit.Next, enter `vi /mnt/sysimage/etc/crypttab` and replace the first line withh `now`* followed by the UUID from earlier, then `none` and add `discard` if you wish to use trim

+* `now` can be any name you wish to name the drive, I personally like `now` as the decrypt prompt would say `Enter passphrase to unlock the disk now!:`

 ***********